aguscasaletti/mapper/README.md

 ## Usage
 Because this library doesn't return a copy of the target object, **always pass a pointer as a target argument.
-Otherwise you'll get a run-time error (ErrExpectedAPointer).**
+Otherwise you'll get a run-time error (ErrMustBePointer).**

 ```go
 type Person struct {